Skip to main content

 6. Click Next.
 You will be redirected to the Preview & Done section.

-Your app will be installed in the Installed Apps folder and dashboard panels will start to fill automatically.
+Once your app is installed, it will appear in your Installed Apps folder, and dashboard panels will start to fill automatically.

 Each panel slowly fills with data matching the time range query and received since the panel was created.
-Results will not immediately be available, updating with full graphs and charts over time.
+Results will not immediately be available, but will update with full graphs and charts over time.

 Viewing MongoDB Atlas dashboards